-We set off for Bilbao, not far away.
+After lunch we set off for Bilbao.
 We’ll drop people off at Bilbao airport around 1600 (we will be no later than 1615, unless there’s exceptional traffic).
 From here you can catch flights back to Madrid, or to dozens of other places in Europe.
-Or you can stick around in the local area.
-We’ll drop you at your hotel if you wish.
+Or you can stick around in Bilbao.
+We’ll drop you at our recommended hotel in Bilbao if you wish.
 The Hotel Carlton is the grand old lady of Basque hotels, once host to Orson Welles and of course Ernest Hemingway.

-This will be another luxurious wine tour, hosted by James Lawther MW and a local Spanish wine expert, visiting the top estates with a small group of 15-20 fun-loving people.
-To request the booking form please email me at James@finevintageltd.com
+This will be another luxurious wine tour, hosted by James Lawther MW and a local Spanish wine expert, visiting the top estates with a small group of about 20 fun-loving people.
+To request the booking form please email us at Info@FineVintageLtd.com

 Featured wine tasting holiday to Spain: